Published Enclosure for the PiSupply LoraWan TTN Gateway 8 months ago

 Mmmmh...
 You might have scaling issues with your printer, I checked the model and the outer diameter is already 16.2mm See: https://images2.imgbox.com/24/15/VBIpdQkw_o.png I am happy to make an version for you, but you would need to tell me how much bigger it needs to be.
 Also I am not sure to understand how suppressing the chamfer would make it easier, it can only make it harder (but we might not talk about the same chamfer ;) ) Note that you will need a very tight fit to avoid any movement of the head in the mount.
 The bottom-middle part is just there to keep the head in place horizontally, there should be no need to press: the head won't move up/down as it is locked in the groove.
 For my printer, I initially printed in nGen as first iteration, and used it to print a new one in PolyCarbonate.
 For the final one, I think I filed a bit the groove to have a smooth fit, and added epoxy glue to avoid any play -- just to be sure (there was some play at the end with the nGen version, but I guess printing 280°C+ was a bit too hot for the nGen...)

-Published Enclosure for "The Things Network" node about 1 year ago
+Published Enclosure for "The Things Network" node over 1 year ago

-Commented on Enclosure for DIY LoraWan gateway for "The Things Network" about 1 year ago
+Commented on Enclosure for DIY LoraWan gateway for "The Things Network" over 1 year ago

 It is not an OpenSCAD project -- I just referenced the OpenSCAD project that inspired me.
 If you want to modify, the original STEP file is already uploaded.